Merge two Google sheets: lookup, match and update records

 Just wrap your Google Sheets VLOOKUP in IFERROR:

 Tip.
-Trap and fix other errors your Google Sheets VLOOKUP may return using solutions from this guide.
+If your Google Sheets VLOOKUP returns some other errors, you will trap and fix them using solutions from this guide.

-Match & update records for the entire column at once — ArrayFormula
+Match & update entire column at once — ArrayFormula

-Simply replace your one-cell key record in Google Sheets VLOOKUP with the entire column and put this whole formula inside ArrayFormula:
+1. Simply replace your one-cell reference (B2) in Google Sheets VLOOKUP with the entire column (B2:B10).

-This way, you won't need to copy the formula down the column.
-ArrayFormula will return the correct result to each cell right away.
+This way, you won't need to copy your VLOOKUP down the column.
+ArrayFormula will pull the correct result for each cell right away.

-Although VLOOKUP in Google Sheets is perfect for such simple tasks, it has some limits.
-Here's one of the drawbacks: it can't look at its left.
+Although VLOOKUP in Google Sheets is perfect for such simple tasks, it has a major drawback: it can't look at its left.
 Whatever range you indicate, it always scans its first column.

-Thus, if you need to merge 2 Google sheets and pull IDs (1st-column data) based on berries (2nd column), VLOOKUP won't help.
-You just won't be able to build a correct formula.
+Thus, if you need to merge two or more Google sheets, and for example pull IDs (1st-column data) based on berries (2nd column), VLOOKUP won't help.

 In cases like this, INDEX MATCH for Google Sheets enters the game.